KelvCodes/WeatherGenie/README.md

 # **Weather Genie - Your Ultimate Weather Companion ☁️🌧️**

-Stay informed, plan your day effectively, and enjoy real-time weather updates with 5-day**Weather Genie**!
+Stay informed, plan your day effectively, and enjoy real-time weather updates with 5-day w**Weather Genie**!
 Whether you're heading out for work 💼, planning a vacation 🌊, or just curious about the weather ☁️, **Weather Genie** has all the information you need.

 ---